sfuad001/BigDataProject-StackOverFlow/README.md

     Use this command after commands from point 1(if commands from point 1 needed).
 3. Open your browser and go to https://localhost:3000

+## Important
+Please start the node-server before staring the react-app